lfost42/BrailleOrder/README.md

 # Other Features
 - Alert for a symbol includes a character that is not ASCII Braille
 - Alert when a symbol is not required to be included in the Special Symbols Page.
-- Alert that a symbol is not in Appendix G in the ICEB list of special symbols.
+- Alert that a symbol is not in the Known Symbols database (see http://www.iceb.org/symbsc2.html).
--- a request form to add a symbol to the "known symbols" database.
+-> a request form to add the symbol to the "known symbols" database that they were alerted about.